gregttn/GTToast/README.md

 Allows you to specify where image should be displayed (Top, Bottom, Left or Right).
 Default: *GTToastAlignment.Left*

+* maxImageSize: CGSize

+Specifes the max image size.
+The width property is only into account when image is located on the Right or Left.
+Similarly, the height is only applied when image in Top or Bottom.
+Default: *CGSize(width: 100, height: 200)*

 You can specify all of the above by creating GTToastConfig

 ```swift